 In Small Bay, the waste collected primarily consists of litter and general waste, with only a small portion originating from the aquaculture industry (Figure 3.2).
+The number of floats observed in Small Bay by the ECO team during site inspection were also included on this data.
 On the other hand, in Big Bay, most of the waste collected from the beaches is composed of aquaculture floats, while a smaller portion is comprised of rope offcuts that are collected in refuse bags (Figure 3.3).

-However, no waste collection data or information regarding aquaculture floats has been provided or observed for Big Bay in April and May 2023 Beach clean-ups were conducted in January, February, March and April 2024.
-A hundred and five (105) floats were collected from Spreeuwalle Beach in Big Bay precinct during the 2024 audit.
-Beach clean-ups were conducted various dates, on the 15 March 2024, 19 March 2024, 28 March 2025, and 04 April 2024.
+No waste collection data or information regarding aquaculture floats was provided or observed for Big Bay in April and May 2023.
+Beach clean-ups in this precinct resumed during June and July 2023, but ceased again during August 2023, September 2023 and December 2023.
+Beach clean-ups were conducted in January, February, March, April and May 2024.
+A total of ninetysix (96) floats were collected from Spreeuwalle and Donkergat Beaches in Big Bay precinct during the 2024 audit.
+Beach clean-ups at Spreeuwalle Beach were conducted on the 02 March 2024 and 16 March 2024.
+There was a total of 38 floats collected from these beaches.
+A beach clean-up was also completed at Donkergat beach in Langebaan on the 07 May 2024 where 24 floats were retrieved.

 No evidence of clean-up or waste data have been provided for Outer Bay North from April 2022 to December 2023.
 Clean-ups in this area falls within the Military Academy and has restricted access.
-The ECO received beach clean-up data from Ocean Grown Aquaculture for the Outer Bay North beaches for January, February, March and April 2024.
+The ECO received beach clean-up data from Ocean Grown Aquaculture for the Outer Bay North beaches for January, February, March, April and May 2024.
 A total of 34 floats were collected from the Outer Bay North beaches on the 12 April 2024 (Figure 3.3).